plurid/datasign/packages/datasign-javascript/README.md

 ### Command-Line Interface

 ```
-Usage: datasign <files>
+Usage: datasign <files | directories...>

 Options:
     -v, --version                 output the version number
     -t, --target <type>           compilation targets: typescript, graphql, proto (default: "typescript,graphql,proto")
     -o, --output <path>           output path (default: ".")
     -r, --resolve <type>          resolve the output path relative to the "file" directory, "process" directory, or "flatten" into the output path (default: "file")
     -c, --comments [value]        compile the comments into the target files (default: false)
     -s, --spacing <value>         indentation spacing to be used in the compiled files (default: "4")
     -p, --preserve [value]        preserve new lines spacing of the datasign file (default: false)
     -g, --generated [value]       inject a header in each generated file mentioning the source (default: true)
     -h, --help                    display help for command
 ```